This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Avril has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
 Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
 And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 By our standards, we would consider Avril to be Cruelty-Free.

 What About China’s Animal Testing Laws?

-But Avril has confirmed they only sell online and not in retail stores in mainland China; therefore, they are not required to test on animals.
+Avril has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.